henrikstengaard/hst-imager/src/Hst.Imager.ConsoleApp/usage.md

 Hst Imager console app is invoked from the command line using the `hst.imager` command.

-Invoking `hst.imager` command without any arguments, which will show available commands and options.
+Invoking `hst.imager` command without any arguments, which will display available commands and options.

-Example of showing usage:
+Example of displaying usage:
 ```
 hst.imager
 ```